khudgins/documentation/on-premise/help/updateLicense.rst

 Update License Key
 ------------------

-Updating your enStratus license key can be accomplished using the following steps.
+Updating your Enstratius license key can be accomplished using the following steps.

 Required Information
 ~~~~~~~~~~~~~~~~~~~~